• Skip to main content

 A device goes missing at a remote well site.
 The SIM is still active.
 So who’s on your network right now?

 In industrial IoT, connectivity is mission-critical—but so is the ability to cut it off fast when something goes wrong.
-Every active SIM is an open door to your network.
-Most of the time, that’s exactly what you want.
-But when a device goes dark, gets stolen, starts behaving strangely, or simply reaches the end of its useful life, that open door becomes a liability.
+Every active SIM can be an open door to your network.
+Most of the time, that’s exactly what you want—your devices securely talking to your application.
+But when a device goes dark, gets stolen, starts behaving strangely, or simply reaches the end of its useful life, that open door can become a liability.

 The good news: you don’t need to call your carrier, submit a ticket, or wait on hold.
 If you’re managing your fleet through Solve’s Clarity Connectivity Management™ platform, you have the tools to act in seconds.